 What You Need to Know About the Queue

 Guests enter the queue through the carriage house with the foreboding mansion looming in the distance.
 In 2011, Imagineers created an interactive queue for the Haunted Mansion of busts and crypts tied to the attraction’s lore and serving as tributes to the attraction’s original Imagineers.
 There are even mysteries and puzzles to solve while guests wait!
-Note: This interactive queue is currently not accessible to guests as of summer 2020 due to COVID-19.

 The queue also showcases the mansion’s classic queue tombstones with punny inscriptions like “Here lies good ol’ Fred.
 A great big rock fell on his head,” and “Dear departed Brother Dave.
 He chased a bear into a cave.”